-Investments in equity securities and debt securities are measured at fair value in the statements of financial position.
+Investments in equity securities and debt securities are measured at fair value in the statements of financial position and include assets whose use is limited and beneficial interest.
 Fair values are based on quoted market prices, if available, or estimated using quoted market prices for similar securities.